 Construction of Phase II is scheduled to begin in 2015 and end in 2019.
 It will connect El-Malek-El-Saleh station with 6th District Station in the Nasr City.

 Phase III will run between 6th District Station and Makram Ebeid Station.

 Phase IV will be the final stage of construction, linking Makram Ebeid to Mubarak Police Academy station.
 The construction is expected to begin in 2017 and end in 2020.

 By 2020, Cairo Metro is expected to carry five million passengers a day.
 By this time it is expected to add two more lines.
-Line 5 will be 20km connecting Nasr city to Port Said Street.
+Line 5 will be 20km long, connecting Nasr city to Port Said Street.
 It will be a half-circular line connecting to the other lines.
-Line 6 will extend from north south Shubra to Maadi, and will be 19km long.
+The 19km-long Line 6 will extend from north south Shubra to Maadi.